What Is Mike Piazza's Net Worth?

 Los Angeles Dodgers

 In the 1988 MLB amateur draft, Piazza was selected by the Los Angeles Dodgers after his father asked Lasorda to pick him as a favor.
 Lasorda subsequently helped Piazza get into a special training camp in the Dominican Republic, where he intended to have him improve his skills to reach the major leagues.
-Piazza went on to make his MLB debut with the Dodgers in 1992.
+Mike went on to make his MLB debut with the Dodgers in 1992.
 Appearing in just 21 games that season, he recorded a batting average of .232.
 He was far more successful the next year, appearing in 149 games, batting .318, and scoring 35 home runs.
-As a result, Piazza won the NL Rookie of the Year Award, and was selected to the MLB All-Star Game for his first of 10 consecutive appearances.
-His best season with the Dodgers came in 1997, when he batted .362, made 40 homers, and recorded 124 RBI.
+As a result, Piazza won the NL Rookie of the Year Award and was selected to the MLB All-Star Game for his first of 10 consecutive appearances.
+His best season with the Dodgers came in 1997, when he batted .362, hit 40 homers, and recorded 124 RBI.

 Marlins and New York Mets

-Piazza was traded to the Florida Marlins in May of 1998 after having played seven seasons with the Dodgers.
+Piazza was traded to the Florida Marlins in May 1998 after having played seven seasons with the Dodgers.
 However, he appeared in only five games with the team before he was traded to the New York Mets.
-Piazza had some of his best seasons with New York, helping the team make it to two consecutive playoff appearances in 1999 and 2000.
+Mike had some of his best seasons with New York, helping the team make it to two consecutive playoff appearances in 1999 and 2000.
 He helped lead the Mets to a National League pennant and, ultimately, to the World Series in 2000.
 One of the most notable moments of the Series occurred in Game 2, when Yankees pitcher Roger Clemens threw a pitch that broke Piazza's bat and sent shrapnel directly toward the mound.
-Clemens initially thought the ball had come back to him, and upon realizing it hadn't, threw the shrapnel across the first base line toward the Yankees' dugout.
+Clemens initially thought the ball had come back to him, and upon realizing it hadn't, threw the shrapnel across the first baseline toward the Yankees' dugout.
 Clemens and Piazza exchanged glares and harsh words, but stopped short of an altercation.
 Ultimately, the Yankees ended up winning the championship in five games.

-With the Mets, Piazza participated in the first professional baseball game in New York following the 9/11 attacks, on September 21.
+With the Mets, Piazza participated in the first professional baseball game in New York following the 9/11 attacks, on September 21st.
 In the eighth inning, he made a game-winning home run that represented a moment of therapy and hope for many people in the country.
-The jersey Piazza wore during that game was purchased many years later for $365,000, the largest amount ever shelled out for a modern-day jersey.
+The jersey Mike wore during that game was purchased many years later for $365,000, the largest amount ever shelled out for a modern-day jersey.
 Among Piazza's other accomplishments with the Mets, he caught two no-hitters in games against the Dodgers.
 In 2004, he surpassed Carlton Fisk for the most homers by a catcher, with 352.

 Final Playing Years

 Following his final season with the Mets in 2005, Piazza signed a one-year contract with the San Diego Padres.
 He had a great season in 2006, batting .283 and scoring 22 homers to help the Padres to a division title.
 In July, he notched his 2,000th career hit in the MLB.
-For the next season, Piazza signed as a free agent with the Oakland Athletics.
+For the next season, Mike signed as a free agent with the Oakland Athletics.
 Early in the season, he hit his 427th major league homer, which would ultimately be his last.

 Upon not being signed to any MLB team in 2008, Piazza announced his retirement.
-He returned to Shea Stadium in September, and received the final pitch in the history of the stadium.
+He returned to Shea Stadium in September and received the final pitch in the history of the stadium.

 International Sports

 In 2019, Piazza announced that he would become the manager of the Italian National Baseball team for both the 2020 European Baseball Championship and the 2021 World Baseball Classic.
 However, the former was canceled due to the COVID-19 pandemic.
-Earlier, Piazza had served as the Italian National Baseball team's hitting coach, and was an instructor for the Italian Baseball Academy when it claimed back-to-back wins in the European Baseball Championships.
+Earlier, Mike had served as the Italian National Baseball team's hitting coach and was an instructor for the Italian Baseball Academy when it claimed back-to-back wins in the European Baseball Championships.

 Personal Life